- Find a Trail

-The Cedar Valley Nature Trail—part of the cross-country American Discovery Trail— follows the fertile Cedar River between Evansdale and Ely.
-The 68-mile trail comprises three former trails—the Cedar Valley Nature Trail, Cedar River Trail and parts of the Hoover Nature Trail—which merged in Spring 2017.
-The route also includes an additional segment to be constructed in Summer 2017 between Rowley Street in Ely and Linn County’s southern border at Seven Sisters Road.
+The Cedar Valley Nature Trail follows the fertile Cedar River between Evansdale and Ely.
+The 52-mile trail comprises three former trails—the Cedar Valley Nature Trail, Cedar River Trail and parts of the Hoover Nature Trail—which merged in Spring 2017.

 Among the first rail-trail conversions in the state, the northern portion traces the original corridor of the Waterloo, Cedar Falls and Northern Railway, an interurban railroad that, by 1914, had connected Cedar Rapids and Waterloo.
 The Illinois Central Railroad gained sole ownership in 1968 and abandoned large sections in 1983.
 The southern portion follows the old Burlington, Cedar Rapids and Northern Railway that operated from 1876 until 1903, when it was acquired by the Chicago, Rock Island and Pacific Railroad.
 That railroad’s bankruptcy in the early 1980s led to the line’s abandonment, and a citizen’s coalition launched efforts to acquire the rail bed for a recreational trail.